-“You’re nuts,” Tom snorts.
+“You’re nuts,” Tom scoffs.
 “Corporate transactions, litigation, and defense; that’s how you get rich.”

-“With your results, you’d have your choice of law firms.
-Do you even know how intense the competition for the best graduates is and just how much the top guys are prepared to pay?” he asks, unaffected by my response.
+“With your results, you’ll have your choice of law firms.
+Do you even know how intense the competition for the best graduates is, how much the top guys are prepared to pay?” he persists.

 “I’m aware, and it makes no difference.
 I won’t change my mind, Tom, so drop it!”
 I tell him, pissed off because, since learning about my internship, Tom’s been on at me to change my career path.
 Justin, I’m sure,agrees with him, but he, at least, keeps his thoughts to himself.
 How the fuck Tom thinks it’s any concern of his, I don’t know.
 I, sure as hell, have never questioned their plans.

 We’re driven by different things; I accept that.
 Justin’s motivated by political ambition, his own and that of his father for him, while I want to represent the victims of crime.
 Tom, from what I can tell, has no driving force other than the wish to amass an even greater fortune.
 To each his own, I say, but it’s a good thing we don't see each other as often as we used to.
 If we did, Tom would have more chances to regurgitate this futile discussion, and I’d probably give in to the urge to punch him in the mouth.

 Our second year is markedly different from the first.
 As One L’s we were required to study criminal law, contracts, legislation and regulation; torts, civil procedure, and property.
 We also had to undertake legal research and writing, referred to as LRW, and participate in problem-solving workshops.
 Other than two elective courses, most of our time had been spent with group members.
 So, given our section three membership and the fact that we all housed at North, Japer, Tom, and I spent a lot of time together.